 1.)
 Glute Bridges

-Although there are other exercises which involve using weight or other forms of resistance, but to begin strengthening your posterior, there is no better exercise than the glute bridge.
+Although there are other exercises that involve using weight or other forms of resistance, but to begin strengthening your posterior, there is no better exercise than the glute bridge.

 Glute bridges are a very simple exercise, and you can even perform them at home each day.

 Personally, I use glute bridges as a warm-up to most of my workouts, and especially before basketball workouts.